neoforged/NeoForge/docs/README.md

 [See the "Getting Started" section in the NeoForged Documentation][Getting-Started].

-# Contribute to Forge
+# Contribute to NeoForge

-If you wish to actually inspect Forge, submit PRs or otherwise work with Forge itself, you're in the right place!
+If you wish to actually inspect NeoForge, submit PRs or otherwise work with NeoForge itself, you're in the right place!

- [See the guide to setting up a Forge workspace][ForgeDev].
+ [See the guide to setting up a NeoForge workspace][NeoForgeDev].

 ### Pull requests

-[See the "Making Changes and Pull Requests" section in the Forge documentation][Pull-Requests].
+[See the "Making Changes and Pull Requests" section in the NeoForge documentation][Pull-Requests].

 Please read the contributing guidelines found [here][Contributing] before making a pull request.